As part of the Year of Outback Tourism, the Queensland Government launched the $3 million Year of Outback Tourism Events

-The events funded through the Year of Outback Tourism Events Program have been announced by the Premier, collectively amounting to more than $1.7 million in funding.
+The events funded through the Year of Outback Tourism Events Program have been announced by the Premier, collectively amounting to more than $2.2 million in funding.
 Discover these events, including those to be delivered in 2021.

-In Queensland, 2019 is the Year of Outback Tourism and the celebrations continue in 2021.
+In Queensland, 2019 was the Year of Outback Tourism and the celebrations continue in 2021.
 This Queensland Government initiative reinforces the state’s position as a world-leading tourism destination and supports economic, social and cultural growth in Outback Queensland.

 This is an opportune time for outback communities.
-Each year, more and more local and international tourists are discovering the fun and far-flung events and festivals of regional Queensland.
+Each year, more and more tourists are discovering the fun and far-flung events and festivals of regional Queensland.
 In 2019, the region welcomed more than one million visitors—the first time this significant milestone has been achieved.